shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

     * Taking initiative and ownership: Proactively solve problems and contribute positively based on your understanding of the leadership needs.
     * Building stronger teams: Recognizing different styles helps you bridge communication gaps and encourage joint effort within the team.

-By learning about these leadership styles, you gain a powerful understanding to navigate your own professional journey and become a more effective team member.

 ### Conclusion

 The multidimensional framework we presented in this essay hopefully offers a fresh and useful perspective on leadership in engineering.
-By recognizing the combination of spiritual, technical, personal, and inspirational/celebrity dimensions, leaders and followers can become more self-aware, effective, ampathetic, and eventually successful.
+By recognizing the combination of spiritual, technical, personal, and inspirational/celebrity dimensions, leaders and followers can become more self-aware, effective, empathetic, and eventually successful.

 __Royalty-free stock image above from [Pexels](https://www.pexels.com/).__